2025 FIBA AmeriCup

 The 2025 FIBA AmeriCup was the 20th edition of the FIBA AmeriCup, the quadrennial international men's basketball championship organized by FIBA Americas.
 The tournament was played in Managua, Nicaragua for the first time, from 22 to 31 August 2025.
+This also marked the first time the competition was in Central America.
 The competition returned to its usual four-year cycle, after the previous tournament was delayed to 2022 due to the COVID-19 pandemic.

 The 2025 FIBA AmeriCup concluded with Brazil winning their fifth title in the competition, defeating Argentina in the final, a rematch from 2022.
 The United States won the bronze medal for the second consecutive AmeriCup, with their victory against Canada.

 Qualification

 Map of qualifiers for the 2025 AmeriCup:

 25 teams took part in qualification, including hosts Nicaragua, who participated for preparation reasons.
 The teams who failed to qualify for the previous edition played in the pre-qualifiers.
 The advancing teams progressed to the qualifiers where each team was drawn into four groups of four.
 The top three from each group qualified for the AmeriCup.
 The qualifiers draw was held on 9 August 2023 in Miami.
 Games were played from February 2024 to February 2025, to determine the 12 nations who will qualify for the tournament.

 Of the twelve qualified teams, 10 were present in the previous edition.
 Hosts Nicaragua will make their debut in this edition while The Bahamas returned to the competition after 30 years, their only prior appearance being in 1995.

 Mexico, winners of the competition in 2013, failed to qualify.
 The U.S. Virgin Islands also missed the tournament after being eliminated in the pre-qualifiers.

 Argentina, Brazil, Canada, and Puerto Rico all continued their perfect record of participating in every tournament.